-Explore business strategies with global and cultural contexts in theory and practice.
-Examine emerging competitive strategies used by multinational companies and strategic issues in international company expansions and international venture launches.
+Study global business strategies and cultural contexts in theory and practice.
+Examine competitive strategies, international expansions and venture launches.

 Global Issues (BSAD 320)

-Dive into complex global issues from an interdisciplinary perspective by investigating how change and innovation are continuously transforming human endeavors such as technology, business, politics, laws, culture and arts.
+Analyze complex global issues from an interdisciplinary perspective.
+Investigate how change and innovation transform human endeavors in technology, business, politics, laws, culture and arts.

 International Finance (ECON 422)

-Gain an understanding of the international monetary system and markets.
-Topics include exchange rates, international payments, inflation, unemployment, national income and interest rates in an open economy.
+Explore the international monetary system and markets, including exchange rates, international payments, inflation, unemployment, national income and interest rates in an open economy.

 Global Sourcing and Distribution (SCMA 439)